Hey this kicks so much ass I love it!

 FINALE - HOPE (out now!): It's the end of everything.

 Content warnings: body horror, self harm mention, suicidal ideation, racially charged violence (i try to keep it light but it IS a game about killing neonazis), alcohol, abuse mention, gender dysphoria, loss of bodily autonomy, apocalyptic ideation, cults (including some jokes in poor taste about cults that i regret and intend to remove when i have the resources to do so), looking back on this list the game seems super grim but i promise it's not

 WARNING: The Linux version of this game is untested and so may be kinda janky!!
 If you encounter any bugs email me at the address in the game's readme.txt file!!

 Buying this game grants you a season pass to all of Season 1, which has been completed!
-Keep an eye out for Season 2 in the future!
+The second season of the game is also fully available to play!

 Follow @HTHRFLWRS on Twitter for updates!